Global HiringContact us

 Minimum wage in Puerto Rico

-As of April 2025, Puerto Rico’s minimum wage stands at 10.50 USD per hour, following an increase that took effect on July 1, 2024.
-This adjustment applies to most non-exempt employees covered by the Fair Labor Standards Act (FLSA), with certain exceptions such as agricultural workers and specific professional categories.
+As of 2026, Puerto Rico’s minimum wage remains at USD 10.50 per hour.
+This rate continues to apply to most non-exempt employees covered by the Fair Labor Standards Act (FLSA) and local wage laws.
+Certain categories—such as some agricultural workers and specific exempt professional roles—may be subject to different rules under applicable legislation.

 Puerto Rico's payroll